Sunday 07-09-2014 & Monday 08-09-2014.

 As we checked in, the gate agent told us we needed to have our hard copy return tickets from New Zealand before we boarded the plane to Auckland.
 This was a challenge because, even though we knew what flight we planned to take from Christchurch to Sydney on September 23, a 3:00 p.m. departure on Emirates Airlines, we hadn't yet purchased the tickets.

 Then it gets funnier.
-The Qantas flight turned out to be a shared flight with Emirates, and, for whatever reason, the Qantas gate agent couldn't get us the tickets from Emirates.
-He was perplexed by this.
+The Qantas flight turned out to be a shared flight with Emirates, and, for whatever reason, the Qantas gate agent couldn't get us the tickets for the Emirates flight.
+Even he was perplexed by this.
 The whole thing was all very confusing, and while we didn't get the tickets, we did manage to get a print out of the the itinerary we would be taking, which we were assured was all we needed.

 And then, as we went through airport security (which is the closest to the U.S. we've encountered yet, except you can leave your shoes on) Jackie got held up in security twice.
 First for her special, special bag of toiletries she got from her friend Alice, and then again for her peppermint hand sanitizer.